-While recreational marijuana usage has not yet achieved legalization on a federal level, it has received mainstream acceptance in the society on a nationwide level.
+While recreational cannabis usage has not yet achieved legalization on a federal level, it has received mainstream acceptance in the society on a nationwide level.
 You no longer have to hide your love for weed; the 420 community now exists openly.
 With a mainstream appeal, the tech industry has responded by creating mobile apps to help stoners connect, access weed or find valuable information concerning pot.
 Here are 4 apps that every marijuana user should have on their phones.
 For the purpose of inclusivity, only apps that are available on apple and android devices will be included in this guide.

-Weedmaps is one of the first mainstream apps that are aimed exclusively towards marijuana users.
+Weedmaps is one of the first mainstream apps that are aimed exclusively towards cannabis users.
 Most people consider it to be a ‘Google Maps’ for pot enthusiasts but it is so much more than that.
 As its name suggests, its primary function is mapping out the nearest weed dispensaries within an area.
 This allows its users to find a retailer near them even when they are in a new city.
 It also allows you to see dispensary reviews from past users as well as the list of strains currently in stock and their prices.
 It is freely available in the Apple and Google app stores which make it a must-have for any marijuana user.

 2. High There!